linode/docs/docs/guides/applications/remote-desktop/install-vnc-on-ubuntu-16-04/index.md

 author:
   name: Alex Fornuto
   email: afornuto@linode.com
-description: 'This guide shows how to install and connect to a desktop environment on your Linode'
+description: 'This guide will instruct youhow to install and connect to a desktop environment on your Linode using VNC.'
-og_description: "This guide shows how to install a desktop environment on your Linode and connect to it using VNC."
+og_description: "This guide will instruct youhow to install and connect to a desktop environment on your Linode using VNC and Ubuntu 16.04."
 keywords: ["vnc", "remote desktop", "ubuntu", "16.04"]
 tags: [ubuntu]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'